osmcode/osm-testdata/grid/README.md

 ## Spatialite Database

-A Spatialite file `grid.db` is provided that contains this grid for the existing test cases, test title, labels from `labels.wkt` files and all nodes and ways from the `out.wkt` files.
+A Spatialite file `grid.db` is provided that contains this grid for the existing test cases, test title, labels from `labels.wkt` files and all nodes, ways, and multipolygons from the `nodes.wkt`, `ways.wkt`, and `multipolygons.wkt` files, respectively.

 It can be re-created by calling `make grid`.